LGN520/farreach-public/docs/netreach-voting.md

 				+ For GETREQ: sendback GETRES directly
 				+ For PUTREQ: sendback PUTRES directly
 					* If PUTREQ and key matches, we need to set dirty as 1 immediately
+						- TODO: we need to send a PUTREQ_N to update the cached keys in server
 					* NOTE: even if valid is 0, set dirty as 1 does not affect correctness
 						- In basic.p4, we need to use g/pposvote to calculate diff based on isdirty.
 However, if valid is 0, posvote must be 0.
 So using gposvote or pposvote does not matter.